4RN1/restaurant-website/README.md

 This is a **dynamic single-page restaurant website** built with **HTML, CSS, and vanilla JavaScript**.
 It allows navigation between multiple sections (Home, Menu, Shop, Blog, Contact, Reservation) without reloading the page.
-Blog posts and menu items are dynamically generated using JavaScript arrays.
+Blog posts are dynamically generated using JavaScript arrays.
 The project demonstrates **DOM manipulation, event handling, and dynamic content rendering**, making it a perfect portfolio piece.

+**Note: project is not finished need more features (active visual presentation, from validation and etc.)**

 ---